dobodu/Lilygo-Amoled-Micropython/README.md

   Draw a rectangle starting from (x, y) with the width w and height h of the color.

+  - `fill_trian(x1, y1, x2, y2, x3, y3, color)`

+  Draw a triangle starting from fill it with the color.

+- `trian(x1, y1, x2, y2, x3, y3, color)`

+  Draw a triangle starting of the color without filling it.

 - `fill_bubble_rect(x, y, w, h, color)`

   Draw a rounded text-bubble-like rectangle starting from (x, y) with the width w and height h and fill it with the color.